 Vocational Skills Training

-- Carpentry and construction techniques
+- Carpentry and construction techniques.

-- Plumbing and electrical skills
+- Plumbing and electrical skills.

-- Computer literacy and information technology training
+- Computer literacy and IT knowledge.

 Bail and Release Procedures

-Douglas County Jail follows standard procedures for bail and inmate release, ensuring a transparent and efficient process for both inmates and their families.
+Philadelphia County Jail follows standard procedures for bail and inmate release, ensuring a transparent and efficient process for both inmates and their families.

 Bail Process